crafter999/chromium-installer/README.md

 # About

-I created this simple tool to secure install/update from **Google** servers the latest Chromium snapshot version and it works fine both on Linux, macOS (Apple Silicon),  Windows and Android (root) with only 2 dependencies (7 including children).
-It start downloading the latest snapshot file from https://www.googleapis.com/ then will unzip the files inside `/opt/chromium/` (Linux) or `C:\Program Files\Chromium` (Windows) using a module called `yauzl`.
+I developed this  tool to securely install or update the latest Chromium snapshot version directly from Google servers.
+This tool is compatible with Linux, macOS (Apple Silicon), Windows, and rooted Android devices, requiring only two main dependencies (seven, including sub-dependencies).
+Its primary function is to download the latest snapshot file from https://www.googleapis.com/ and then unzip the files into `/opt/chromium/` for Linux or `C:\Program Files\Chromium` for Windows using a module named `yauzl`.
+On macOS due to OS restrictions this tool only downloads .zip file to `~/Downloads` and the user have to manually install it.

 # How to use on PC